arangodb/docs/3.5/http/transaction-stream-transaction.md

 ---------------------

-To ensure that transactions cannot block the cluster from operating properly we enforce a maximum lifetime for stream transactions on the coordinator.
+To ensure that transactions cannot block the cluster from operating properly we enforce a maximum lifetime and size for stream transactions on the coordinator.

 The transactions therefore have the following limitations:

 - Maximum lifetime of 60 seconds
+- Maximum idle timeout 10 seconds
 - Maximum size of 128 MB